Punchbowl Bus Company: Operations

-Since 2005, Punchbowl's services have formed Sydney Bus Region 5.
-In August 2013, Punchbowl successfully tendered to operate Region 5 for another five years from July 2014.
+Between 2005 and 2023, Punchbowl's services formed Sydney Bus Region 5.
+These route operations were transferred to U-Go Mobility on 1 July 2023.
+As of September 2024, the company continues to operate charter services in Sydney.
+This includes the Baylink shuttle services at Sydney Olympic Park, Wentworth Point and Rhodes areas.

 Punchbowl for many years also operated a coach charter operation in Sydney.
 This had ceased by 2012 but still carries on with local charters using existing city buses in the fleet.

 In November 2008, Punchbowl purchased Goulburn Bus Service using the name PBC Goulburn followed in October 2009 by neighbouring Noack's Bus Service.
 The runs of Crookwell Bus Service were taken over on 20 November 2017, using the name PBC Crookwell.